 New Reports Available in the Office 365 Admin Center

-I’m a little concerned over the accuracy of this data, as we use SharePoint at Cogmotive every day yet the graph says 0.
+I’m a little concerned over the accuracy of this data, as we use SharePoint at Quadrotech every day yet the graph says 0.

-Office 365 Customers who use Exchange Online can now see the number of emails that are sent, received and read by each user in the organisation.
-These are broken down into time periods of 7, 30, 90 and 180 days.
+Office 365 Customers who use Exchange Online can now see the number of emails that are sent, received, and read by each user in the organization.
+These are broken down into time periods of 7, 30, 90, and 180 days.